Cody Bellinger Player Props: Cubs vs. Rangers

-Cody Bellinger -- 3-for-5 with an RBI in his most recent game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Nathan Eovaldi on the hill, on April 7 at 2:20 PM ET.
+Cody Bellinger -- 1-for-3 with an RBI in his most recent game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Martin Perez on the hill, on April 8 at 4:05 PM ET.

-He racked up three hits (going 3-for-5 with an RBI) in his last appearance against the Reds.
+In his last game, he went 1-for-3 with an RBI against the Rangers.

 Cody Bellinger Game Info & Props vs. the Rangers